 Losing teeth is not an uncommon occurrence.
 Factors like genetics, age, and diet can all play a role in our oral health, and it’s not abnormal to lose teeth during accidents like a slip and fall, sports-related trauma, or an auto collision, just for example.
 In some cases, tooth loss can be dramatic, affecting multiple teeth.

-When this happens, you’re going to want to replace teeth in order to retain normal function.
+When this happens, you’re going to want to replace teeth in order to regain normal function.
 Losing a single tooth or just a couple of teeth gives you options for bridgework or dental implants, but what if you lose all of your upper or lower teeth?
 In this case, your best option may be to get fitted for dentures.

 This option is a relatively fast and affordable way to improve your smile and ensure that you can eat normally, as opposed to dental implants, which could take months to complete, depending on the state of your oral health and whether or not you need to build up your jaw bone to support titanium posts.
 That said, you may be understandably nervous about eating with new dentures.